nissyen30/5d_modeler/README.txt

 	3. Implement a log that records errors, invalid inputs, or other important events and writes them to a text file
 	4. Read data from an external file, such as text, JSON, CSV, etc and use that data in your application
 	5. Create and call at least 3 functions or methods, at least one of which must return a value that is used somewhere else in your code.
 To clarify, at least one function should be called in your code, that function should calculate, retrieve, or otherwise set the value of a variable or data structure, return a value to where it was called, and use that value somewhere else in your code.
 For example, you could create a function that reads how many items there are in a text file, returns that value, and later uses that value to execute a loop a certain number of times.

+The user only needs to have Python installed to run this (it is a python console app).
+The log that is created with all the data should appear in whatever folder the user runs the app from.